scripting-drafts/Google-Places-Data-Extraction/README.md

 This scripts will scan Barcelona's neighbourhoods by keyword given and write the results to a table.

 geocoded-places-csv-bcn.py
- - Update that gets coordinates from Nominatim API.
+ - Update that gets coordinates from the Nominatim API.

 gmaps-dict-csv-bcn.py
  - Update of gmaps-xlsx-bcn-2.py that converts the data into a csv file with headers.